esphome/esphome-docs/components/optolink.rst

         logger:
           hardware_uart: UART1

     Or deactivate the logging to UART0 with a baudrate value of 0.
+Even if you deactivate logging on UART0, the log outputs can be seen on the local computer via the `esphome` command line utility.

     .. code-block:: yaml